Three models. One brain. Trained only on what attackers actually do.

 Distillation source for the lineup

-Griffin (any size) is the teacher for Eagle and Lino.
+Griffin (any size) is the teacher for Eagle and Lion.
 Their behaviour stays consistent with Griffin's reasoning on the same finding — they are smaller, faster heads of the same brain, not a different model trained to imitate.

 Where each tier actually runs.